 The Nation of Neighbors℠ Program provides financial assistance to individuals who have a plan to start or expand a business, organization, or group that helps women and/or girls in their community.
 Examples of past grant winners’ initiatives include: a daycare center; an organization building awareness of human trafficking; the R-E-A-D group (Rejuvenating Excellence & Accomplishing Dreams) designed to help young girls prepare for college; and an organization that provides educational and networking opportunities for female entrepreneurs.

-In 2016, $100,000 in grant money was distributed through the Nation of Neighbors Program, $10,000 each to 10 recipients, and more than $1.7 million has been awarded to grant recipients since the program began in 2007.
+In 2017, $100,000 in grant money was distributed through the Nation of Neighbors Program, and nearly $2 million has been awarded to grant recipients since the program began in 2007.
 Nation of Neighbors recipients must be nominated by a Royal Neighbors member, but nominees do not have to be a member to receive the grant.